Commercial Operation FAQs

 - PUC for vehicle(s), if applicable

 - Certificate of Documentation or Certificate of Inspection for any vessels used in your commercial operation, if applicable.

 - Any relevant permits or letters of permission allowing you to access ocean waters from the shoreline, if applicable.
 Please note: if you cross county, state or private land, and/or conduct commercial activities therein, you may be required to obtain a permit from the landowner.
 Issuance of a commercial use permit from DOBOR does not grant you transit rights to access the shoreline or conduct commercial activities on shore.

 All of the foregoing documentation needs to be included with all commercial use permit applications, and submitted to your nearest DOBOR district office.

-Issued commercial use permits will be valid for one year.
+Issued commercial use permits will be valid for up to one year.

 Division of Boating & Ocean Recreation

 Tel: (808) 587-1966